saeedhosan/laravel-saas-project/README.md

 ---

+## 🧪 Testing & Quality

+We focus on delivering reliable software quickly through strong testing and fast feedback loops.

+- Feature and unit tests are written using PHPUnit and Pest.
+- Laravel Pint keeps the codebase clean, consistent, and easy to maintain.

-## ⚙️ Installation and Usage (For Developers)
+## ⚙️ Installation and Usage

 Instructions for how a developer can set up and run the project locally for development or testing.

 *  Clone the repository: `https://github.com/saeedhosan/laravel-saas-project.git`
-*  Initialize: `composer setup` or Initialize manually run all commands from composer setup scripts.
+*  Initialize: `composer setup` or Initialize manually from composer setup scripts.
 *  Run the application:  `php artisan serve` or run dev server `composer run dev`
 *  View the application at the server [http://127.0.0.1:8000].